DevelopIntelligenceBoulder/microbloglite-capstone-backend/README.md

 ## Setup
 - Clone this repository to your machine and `cd` into the directory.
 - In your terminal, **run `npm install`**.
+- If your project is written in standard HTML, JavaScript, and CSS, rather than a framework like React or Angular, be sure to **run your front-end project via VS Code's Live Server extension or you may run into CORS errors**.

 ### Two ways to run this API server
 #### Local MongoDB database